Get

 Health & Care

-These Corgis also tend to shed more than Cardigan Corgis, especially during the warmer months.
-A quick brushing daily instead of weekly can help to alleviate some of the shedding.
+These Corgis also tend to shed a lot, especially during the change of seasons.
+A quick brushing daily during the shedding season, instead of several times per week, can help to alleviate some of the shedding.
 Bathing and nail trimming don’t have to happen as often; once a month will do.
-It’s also recommended to clean their ears and teeth regularly to prevent any ear infections and dental problems.
+It’s also recommended to clean their ears and teeth regularly to prevent any wax buildup and to spot ear infections and dental problems early on.

-This particular breed of Corgi isn’t as prone to being overweight, but your dog gaining weight is still something that you will want to try to prevent.
-Around ¾ to 1½ cups of food divided into two meals is enough to sustain your Pembroke Corgi without causing them to become overweight.
+This particular breed of Corgi is prone to being overweight, and your dog gaining weight is something that you will want to try to prevent with active efforts.
+Measure out their food correctly and adjust it based on their age, size, body condition score, health, and individual energy requirements.
 But if you do suspect your dog is gaining too much weight, ask your vet to help you come up with an appropriate diet plan.

 Suitable For:

 Pembroke Corgis are suitable for families with just as much energy as the dogs themselves.
 If your family loves to get outside and do things together, this breed will make an excellent addition to your adventures.
-Don’t get a Pembroke Corgi if you don’t have time to devote to playing, brushing, and loving this affectionate dog.
+Don’t get a Pembroke Corgi, or any breed for that matter, if you don’t have time to devote to playing, brushing, exercising, and loving this affectionate dog.

 divider dog paws 2 oct 2024